Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers: Results

 \subsection{Dynamic--Manifold CPCM}

 This subsection evaluates a dynamic–manifold implementation.
 Portfolios are rebalanced quarterly (every 63 trading days) using 252-day rolling windows for both driver identification and asset-moment estimation.
 Results are reported over three fixed regime windows chosen to separate crisis, calm, and transition phases under a common cadence: 2006-06-15 to 2011-06-15 (global financial crisis and Euro-area stress), 2013-06-15 to 2018-06-15 (post-crisis QE and low-volatility regime), and 2018-06-15 to 2023-06-15 (trade shocks, COVID-19 dislocation/recovery, inflation surge, and rate hikes).

-At each date \(t\), weights are constrained to the tangent space of the driver–return Jacobian (see Secs.~\ref{sec:drivers}--\ref{sec:maps-weights} for construction of \(B_t\) and moments):
+At each rebalance date \(\tau\), portfolio weights \(\boldsymbol{\theta}_\tau\) are constrained to lie in the tangent space of the driver–return Jacobian (see Secs.~\ref{sec:drivers}--\ref{sec:maps-weights} for the construction of \(B_\tau\) and associated moments):